tisanbako/cicd-pipeline-project/README.md

       1)  ##### SonarQube secret token (SonarQube-Token)
           - ###### Generating SonarQube secret token:
               - Login to your SonarQube server (http://SonarServer-Sublic-IP:9000, with the credentials username: **admin** & password: **admin**)
-              - Click on create new project (project key & Display name - name it anything)
+              - Click on create a new project (project key & Display name - name it anything)
               - click set up
-              - Enter name for your token, cleck generate, continue
+              - Enter the name for your token, click generate, continue
               - What is your project's main language? - java
               - You are developing primarily in Java: what is your build technology? - maven
               - copy the code below and save it on an editor